ivan-kleshnin/unredux/README.md

 ### +Reactivity

 The first motivation is **reactivity**.
 The best part about React is its reactive rendering.
 Unfortunately they stop there.
-And they say "React ecosystem is intentionally non-reactive".
+And they even say "React ecosystem is intentionally non-reactive".

-I don't want to guess their reasonings but I believe they're wrong.
-To my experience, r reactivity is the best solution for interactive systems (like UI!).
+I don't want to guess the reasoning but I believe they're wrong.
+I'm pretty convinced that reactivity is the best solution for interactive systems (like UI or web-server!).

 We will use Ramda to get cleaner functional code, impossible to achieve with messy native methods of JavaScript.
 We will use RxJS to expand the reactive dataflow from view to state and action layers.
 We will use [functional reducers](https://github.com/ivan-kleshnin/reactive-states) where you dispatch functions instead of actions (start with actions, wrap them in *creators*, wrap them in *thunks*, call it a day).

 The main (and only) benefit of Action reducers is an easier action tracking.
 "Impressive" devtool toys like time-machine popularized by Elm are really a bit easier to make with Action-based architecture.
-Everything else is more complex and, to my experience, Functional reducers require significanl less boilerplate when you stick to Functional paradigm.
+Everything else is more complex and, to my experience, functional reducers need significantly less boilerplate when you stick to functional paradigm.

 ### -Redux